 Ontario Together is slated to bring a number of benefits to residents of the TCC project area.
-The infographic below highlights a non-exhaustive list of these benefits, grouped by indicator type.
-This list includes outputs, outcomes, and impacts from TCC funded projects and does not include those from leveraged projects.
-Project outputs refer to the tangible goods and services that Ontario Together will deliver by the end of project implementation.
-These outputs are expected to result in many positive outcomes and impacts.
-Outcomes refer to changes in stakeholder knowledge, attitudes, skills, behaviors, practices, or decisions, while impacts refer to changes in the environmental or human conditions that align with the objectives and goals of TCC.
+The infographic below highlights some of these benefits, grouped by indicator type.
+This list includes outputs, outcomes, and impacts from TCC-funded projects and does not include those from leveraged projects.
+Project outputs refer to the tangible goods and services that Ontario Together